2001 Philadelphia Wings season: Playoffs

-Tom Marechek on the 2001 Wings team, “I’d say the last world championship when the Wings won in 2001 in Toronto.
+Tom Marechek on the 2001 Wings team said, “I’d say the last world championship when the Wings won in 2001 in Toronto.
 We shocked the whole league winning as underdogs, but we were confident.
 We had a bunch of scrappy American defenders and a handful of Canadians.
 We went into Toronto with an attitude.

-They won it the two years before that and we did not play tough against them.
-That year, 2001, we put it together and we gelled at the right time.
-That was definitely the biggest highlight in my 12-year career as a Wing.”
+They won it in the two years before that and we did not play tough against them.
+That year, 2001, we put it together and we got it at the right time.
+That was definitely the highlight in my 12-year career as a Wing.”